Winnie Mandela (film)

 Winnie Mandela is a 2011 South African-Canadian historical drama film starring Jennifer Hudson and Terrence Howard as Winnie and Nelson Mandela.
 Based on Anne Marie du Preez Bezrob's biography Winnie Mandela: A Life, the film is directed by Darrell Roodt and co-stars Wendy Crewson, Elias Koteas and Justin Strydom.
 Image Entertainment released the film in theaters on September 6, 2013.
 It received generally negative reviews.

 Plot

-Following the life of Winnie Madikizela-Mandela (Jennifer Hudson), from her strict rural upbringing by a father disappointed she was not born a boy, to her giving up the chance to study in America in order to remain in South Africa where she felt more needed, through her husband Nelson Mandela's (Terrence Howard) imprisonment.
-She then faces continuous harassment by the security police, banishment to a small Orange Free State town, betrayal by friends and allies, and more than a year in solitary confinement.
-Upon her release, she continues her husband's activism against apartheid and, after his release from prison, suffers divorce due to her infidelity and political pressures.
-She also faces accusations of violence and murder and in the end, must own up to her actions in court, while many still remain loyal to her because of her fight against apartheid.
+The film portrays the life of Winnie Madikizela-Mandela (Jennifer Hudson), from her strict rural upbringing by a father disappointed she was not born a boy, to her giving up the chance to study in America in order to remain in South Africa where she felt more needed, through her husband Nelson Mandela's (Terrence Howard) imprisonment to South Africa's eventual freedom from apartheid.
+She endured continuous harassment by the security police, banishment to a small Orange Free State town, betrayal by friends and allies, and imprisonment, including more than a year in solitary confinement.
+Upon her release, she continues activism against apartheid, while under the protection of thuggish members of her own football club, and, after his release from prison, suffers divorce.
+Due to her football club, she faces accusations of violence and murder and in the end of the film appears before the apartheid truth and reconciliation committee to own up to her actions in court.
+In the audience many including members of the South African Women's League that she led show their support for her because of her fight against apartheid and women's rights.